 💡 More might be listed on the 32-Bit Cafe's Resource List.

 Your host will likely either have a web interface system to upload your site, but if not, you'll need to dig into the host's documentation about how to upload your files.
+The best way to learn is to jump in and try!

 The below table is a compilation of methods to upload your site using the hosts suggested above, ranked in level of difficulty.
 None of these are hard, but some may require some additional learning to understand.
 Ultimately, you want to make sure you're reading and understanding how things work to better learn how to use these methods to your advantage.

-Level | Method | Host | Tutorial |
+Level Method Host Tutorial

-Easy | Web Interface/FTP | Neocities | Absolute beginner's guide to Neocities |
+Easy Web Interface/FTP Neocities Absolute beginner's guide to Neocities

-Easy | Web Interface/FTP | Dreamhost | How do I upload my site to Dreamhost? |
+Easy Web Interface/FTP Dreamhost How do I upload my site to Dreamhost?

-Intermediate | FTP | NearlyFreeSpeech.NET | NearlyFreeSpeech.NET Getting Started Guide |
+Intermediate FTP NearlyFreeSpeech.NET NearlyFreeSpeech.NET Getting Started Guide

-Intermediate | FTP | Most | How to Upload Files to an FTP Server |
+Intermediate FTP Most How to Upload Files to an FTP Server

-Advanced | Repository | GitHub Pages | Publish and share your own website for free with GitHub |
+Advanced Repository GitHub Pages Publish and share your own website for free with GitHub

 A domain, such as 32bit.cafe, can be a great way to have a catchy site name or have something short to share easily.
 And, if anything happens to any of your hosts, you can always transfer your domain to your new host.
 A domain is also good way to maintain a short URL, which can be easier to share or remember.
 The great news is that some webhosts can either give you a free domain with paid hosting or you can buy domains through the host.
 There's a couple of different routes to go, but it's completely up to you.
 Try not to use any of EIG/Newfold Digital providers if you can avoid it.

-You don't need images or a bunch of custom graphics to get you started.
-You can make a website entirely from text and coded shapes, just like the 32-Bit Cafe!
-Think of a website as a stick figure, a stick figure with clothes, and a clothed stick figure waving.
-The stick figure is the HyperText Markup Language (HTML), the clothes are the CSS (Cascading Stylesheets), and the waving is JavaScript (and totally optional!).
 HTML and CSS are some of the easiest types of code to learn, because it's written in a way that's easier to remember and centered on the content that fills it.
-You can code a website entirely in HTML without CSS or JavaScript, but you have to have the stick figure first.
+You can code a website entirely in HTML without CSS or JavaScript, but you have to have the stick figure first in order to have something appear in your browser.

 With some webhosts, you are able to edit and save your .html files directly using their web interface.
 However, since it's always best to have a backup, you can have a built-in backup by creating and editing your .html files locally.
 You can access your local files and test your website as you go.
+Just open your .html file in your favorite browser and begin testing!

-Any plaintext editor (that makes .txt files) is what you're looking for here.
+Coding it by hand is really the best way to completely control the look and feel of every aspect of your website.
 Here are a list of some favorites, but it may make sense for you to start with your operating system's default, such as Windows' Notepad, to get started.

 There are so many tutorials across the web, so we want to link some here that will take you, from start to finish, how to code your website.
 Some tutorials here even have barebones website layouts, so you can have a framework to the content you want to have inside of it.